outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 	  - Gradient-based optimization (first-order methods): Since many problems (e.g. training neural networks) don’t have closed-form analytic solutions, iterative optimization is used.
 The basic approach: use gradient descent (move in negative gradient direction) to decrease loss.
 Understanding gradient, curvature, Hessian, local minima/saddle points helps reason about training dynamics, convergence, stability
 	  - Derivatives: Jacobian: the Jacobian matrix captures all first partial derivatives.
 Hessian: the second derivatives form the Hessian (an n×n symmetric matrix); its eigenvalues describe curvature along different directions.
 	  - Second-order (Newton-style) optimization: When the function is (locally) well approximated by a quadratic (with a positive-definite Hessian), one can use a Newton step which can converge much faster than gradient descent — sometimes in one step for a pure quadratic.
 Second-order methods (e.g. Newton) are powerful, but only reliable if the Hessian is positive-definite (i.e. near a genuine minimum).
 Near saddle points or non-convex regions, they can mislead.
 	  - Constrained optimization (adding regularization or norm constraints): Sometimes one needs to minimize a function subject to constraints (e.g. norm bounds).
 A common method is to use projected gradient descent (take a gradient step, then project back into feasible region).
-Another, more general method uses the Karush–Kuhn–Tucker (KKT) conditions, where one introduces a Lagrangian combining objective and constraints, and optimizes both primal variables and multipliers.
+Another, more general method uses the Karush–Kuhn–Tucker (KKT) conditions, where one introduces a Lagrangian (a strategy for finding the local maxima and minima of a function f subject to equation constraints like the the equality constraint g(x)=0, where the lagrangian(x, lagrange multiplier) = f(x) + inner product of g(x) and the lagrange multiplier, so in order to find the maximum or minimum of a function f, find the stationary points of L, where stationary points have a derivative of 0) combining objective and constraints, and optimizes both primal variables and multipliers.
 		- Constrained optimization (e.g. weight regularization, norm constraints) is common in ML — like weight decay (norm constraints), max-norm constraints, or constrained parameter spaces (like probability distributions) — and the theory supports principled ways to handle them (projected gradients, Lagrangians, KKT)
 		- Constrained optimization, while general, can complicate both analysis and computation.
 Solving the Lagrangian dual may require extra care, and feasibility/constraint activation must be handled properly
 	  - Example: linear least squares — As a concrete example, minimizing 1/2 * ||Ax + b|| ^ 2 can be implemented via gradient descent (iteratively) or — because it's a quadratic function — solved directly (or via Newton’s method).
 This bridges classical linear algebra methods (direct solvers) and iterative gradient-based methods